trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/user_api.rst

   :start-after: CommunicatorObject begin
   :end-before: CommunicatorObject end

 For the multigrid method we need a linear operator :math:`A`.
-For demonstration purposes, here we hust generate a 2D Laplacian operator using the Galeri package (see :ref:`quick_start/example problem`).
+For demonstration purposes, here we just generate a 2D Laplacian operator using the Galeri package (see :ref:`quick_start/example problem`).
 In this example we use Epetra for the underlying linear algebra framework, but it shall be mentioned that it works for Tpetra in a similar way (refer to the code examples in the MueLu examples folder).

 .. literalinclude:: ../../../test/tutorial/laplace2d.cpp
   :language: cpp
   :start-after: 2DLaplacianOperator begin
   :end-before: 2DLaplacianOperator end

 Muelu is based on Xpetra which provides a common interface both for Epetra and Tpetra.
-Therefore we have to enxapsulate our Epetra objects into Xpetra wrapper objects.
+Therefore we have to encapsulate our Epetra objects into Xpetra wrapper objects.
 This is done using the following code.

 .. literalinclude:: ../../../test/tutorial/laplace2d.cpp
   :language: cpp